 CSCI 430 - Introduction to Operating Systems

 A study of operating systems with emphasis on a multiprogramming environment; concentrates on principles involved in resource management; topics such as job scheduling and memory management are also studied.
-Prerequisites: CSCI 241 and CSCI 270.
+Prerequisites: CSCI 241 or COSC 2325; and CSCI 270 or COSC 2336.

 CSCI 434 - Introduction to Computer Networks

 This course covers the basic principles and operations of the modern computer networks.
 Topics include basic data communications, the layered architecture and reference model, protocols and topologies, and network service models and applications.
 TCP/IP networking and protocols are covered to understand the Internet core functions.
 In addition, students will have the opportunity to gain practical experience with the installation and administration of networking platforms.
 Prerequisites: CSCI 241 or COSC 2325; and CSCI 270 or COSC 2336.

 CSCI 440 - App Software Project Dev

 A capstone project to provide the student with experience with analysis, design and implementation of a semester project as a member of a systems development team.
 Prerequisites: CSCI 359, CSCI 380.

 CSCI 444 - Introduction to Network Routers and Switches, VLANs and ACLs

 This course is designed to introduce the student to the operation of Computer Network Routers and Communications Switches.
 Network security features involving Virtual Local Area Networks (VLANs) and Access Control Lists (ACLs) will also be studied.
 Students will gain practical laboratory experience working with routers and switches.
 Lab exercises include router and switch configuration, and the implementation of VLANs and ACLs.
 Prerequisites: CSCI 434.

 CSCI 449 - AUTOMATA THEORY